 Ninepoint Announces Proposal to Change the Investment Objectives of Ninepoint Bitcoin ETF

-TORONTO, March 02, 2023 (GLOBE NEWSWIRE) -- Ninepoint Partners LP, the manager (the “Manager” or “Ninepoint”) of Ninepoint Bitcoin ETF (“Ninepoint Bitcoin ETF” or the “Fund”) (TSX: BITC; BITC.U), announced today its proposal to change the investment objectives of Ninepoint Bitcoin ETF, subject to approval by the holders of units of the Fund (“Unitholders”) at a special meeting (the “Meeting”) to be held on or about April 20, 2023.
+TORONTO, March 02, 2023 (GLOBE NEWSWIRE) -- Ninepoint Partners LP, the manager (the "Manager" or "Ninepoint") of Ninepoint Bitcoin ETF ("Ninepoint Bitcoin ETF" or the "Fund") BITC BITC.U))), announced today its proposal to change the investment objectives of Ninepoint Bitcoin ETF, subject to approval by the holders of units of the Fund ("Unitholders") at a special meeting (the "Meeting") to be held on or about April 20, 2023.

 Ninepoint Bitcoin ETF's current investment objectives are to seek to provide Unitholders with exposure to digital currency Bitcoin through an institutional-quality platform that is cost-efficient to Unitholders and to provide a secure, simpler and exchange-traded investment alternative for buying and holding Bitcoin.
 Subject to Unitholder approval at the Meeting, Ninepoint proposes changing the investment objectives of the Fund to be to seek to provide Unitholders with capital appreciation by investing in a diversified portfolio comprised primarily of equity and equity-related securities of companies that give investors exposure to emerging technologies such as Web3, the blockchain and digital asset-enabled internet.
 The change to the Fund's investment objectives is subject to Unitholder approval at the Meeting, acceptance by the Toronto Stock Exchange and all other required regulatory approvals.
 If approved, the change to the investment objectives will be implemented in May 2023.
 The Fund will also change its investment strategies, its name to Ninepoint Web3 Innovators Fund, and its tickers to TSX: TKN; TKN.U to better reflect the Fund's new investment objectives.